DataBooth/duckdb-utils/docs/cli-reference.rst

 ::

-    Usage: sqlite-utils install [OPTIONS] [PACKAGES]...
+    Usage: duckdb-utils install [OPTIONS] [PACKAGES]...

-      Install packages from PyPI into the same environment as sqlite-utils
+      Install packages from PyPI into the same environment as duckdb-utils

     Options:
       -U, --upgrade        Upgrade packages to latest version